mazzi/mazzi.github.com/_posts/2013-04-27-Playing-around-with-Haproxy.md

         server          srv02 192.168.0.2:8080 weight 1 maxconn 1000 check inter 10000 rise 1 fall 2

 It's important not to include `option ssl-hello-chk` to this configuration because if we do so, haproxy will consider them down because of the `rise` and `fall` directives.
-Haproxy is not being able to receive an answer status because we are checking HTTP servers instead of HTTPS.
+Haproxy will not bej able to receive an answer status because we are checking HTTP servers instead of HTTPS.

 The `path_reg` directive is not the optimum regarding speed, but it depends on how many requests per second we need to analyze.